 On one occasion, while still dressed in her Sunday best, her father took her and her brothers Bill, Frank and Arthur to the river.

 Sid, who died in 1919 aged 46, married Selina Rose Hawkins, and they had 15 children (but not all survived to adulthood) - Norman, Evelyn, William, Grace, Sidney, Eric, Doris, Esme, Jack Frank, Alma, Arthur, Gladys, Bert and Dudley.

-Dudley was the only surviving family member by 2009.
+The youngest, Dudley passed away in 2010.
 Sid and family moved away from Nunns' Paddock and built a house nearby on Brisbane Road, Dinmore.

 Alma, who did not marry, then bought a house not far down Brisbane Road.
 Alma says that Nunns' Paddock was sold to Slack’s Slaughter Yard.